truonghoangnguyen/nikaya2/docs/.scripts/nm-all-out/035-the-shorter-discourse-to-saccaka.md

 11. "Aggivessana, are you not asserting thus: 'Material form is my self, feeling is my self, perception is my self, formations are my self, consciousness is my self?"

 "I assert thus, Master Gotama: 'Material form is my self, feeling is my self, perception is my self, formations are my self, consciousness is my self.'
-And so does this great multitude." ${ }^{\prime 373}$
+And so does this great multitude." [^373]

 "What has this great multitude to do with you, Aggivessana?
 Please confine yourself to your own assertion alone."